kunalsrkr/Automatic_Vehicle_Movement_Detection_System/README.md

 # Automatic_Vehicle_Movement_Detection_System
-This is a automatic system, which can detect the vehicle movement
+This is a automatic system, which can detect the vehicle movement.